CMSgov/dpc-static-site/src/_pages/api-documentation/attribution/attestation.md

 **DPC response elements**

-The group response returned by DPC includes additional “period” and “inactive” elements for each patient.
+The group response returned by DPC includes additional "period" and "inactive" elements for each patient.
 These indicate the time period for which the patient has an active relationship with the practitioner.
 If the relationship has expired, the time period for which the patient was active will be shown.

 {% include alert.html variant="warning" text="Attribution groups must be updated every 90 days." classNames="measure-6" %}